How to Arrange a Time-Sharing Schedule During a Divorce

 Most courts follow similar guidelines when setting up a time-sharing schedule.
 For the everyday schedule for children 3 and over, there will be one residential parent, usually the one who lives near the child’s school, and one nonresidential parent.
 The child visits the non-residential parent:

-- If child has school off on the Monday after the non-residential parent’s weekend, the weekend ends on Monday evening or Tuesday morning when school starts.
+If a child has school off on the Monday after the non-residential parent’s weekend, the weekend ends on Monday evening or Tuesday morning when school starts.